polterguy/system42/components/common-widgets/datagrid/README.md

 The *[.on-get-items]* lambda callback, is given at least two arguments;

-* [start] - Which is the zeroth index start of the data it wants
+* [start] - Which is the zero'th index start of the data it wants
 * [end] - Which is the end of the data it wants

 The logic of the above two arguments, are as follows; _"from and including start, to but not including end"_.